Updated April 17, 2026

 Meta, for its part, is being even more direct and audacious about its AI campaign dreams.

-Earlier this year, the social giant promised fully-automated campaign creation by 2026.
-In theory, the idea is that anyone will be able to throw a URL into Meta Ads and have the platform build out everything—creative, copy, audiences, strategies—that can be deployed when paired with a budget and a campaign goal.
+Earlier in 2025, the social giant promised fully-automated campaign creation.
+In theory, anyone can enter a URL into Meta Ads and have the platform build everything—creative, copy, audiences, strategies—that can be deployed when paired with a budget and a campaign goal.

 Whether that can actually deliver effective campaigns remains to be seen.
 Meta certainly is not immune to over-promising and under-delivering on big visions (RIP to the Metaverse).
 But the fact that both of the world’s largest digital ad platforms are leaning this hard into automation should raise eyebrows among skeptical marketers.

-If anything, the more AI becomes woven into the fabric of digital advertising, the more important it becomes to have human expertise at the helm.
+As AI becomes more woven into the fabric of digital advertising, the importance of human expertise at the helm grows.
 For both clients and the marketing platforms themselves, agencies will continue to play an integral role in ensuring that tools are deployed correctly and improve continually.

 Platforms like Google and Meta rely on agencies to steward their largest accounts, test and validate their new tools, and expand advertiser adoption across channels.